 There is no stopping the move to the cloud.
 Adoption of the public cloud is expected to hit $236 billion by 2020, up from $114 billion in 2016, according to Forrester Research.
 The Microsoft Azure platform is at the forefront of this trend, assisting countless organisations to move either to the public or hybrid cloud.

 But the move to the Cloud has to be done smartly.
 Legislation such as the EU’s General Data Protection Regulation (GDPR) has to be carefully considered in the design of any cloud-based application.
 And hand in hand with that comes the need for integrated security.
 In a recent blog post, Forrester analyst Jennifer Adams wrote that “this rapid shift to the cloud raises new issues and challenges for security and risk professionals.”

-Some organisations who rushed to the Cloud without proper planning are struggling to secure systems and information.
+Some organisations that rushed to the Cloud without proper planning are struggling to secure systems and information.
 Without experienced Azure and SQL developers at the helm, basic security best practices have been omitted.
 In a recent report, the Cloud Security Intelligence researchers at RedLock found that 31% of databases in the public cloud were accepting inbound connection requests from the Internet and 93% of public cloud resources allowed any and all outbound traffic.